r-a-dobson/dynamicSDM/README.md

 - **computer friendly** - utilising Google Earth Engine and Google Drive to minimise the computing power and storage demands associated with high spatiotemporal resolution modelling.

-**In progress - dynamicSDM is currently being updated to remove all raster and sp dependencies.**

 # Package structure